 Park your scooter on the side of the road and follow the dirt trail that threads between a forest of tall coconut palm trees, eventually emerging on the sugary soft sands at one of the best beaches in Siargao.

-We spent a couple of hours at Secret Beach Siargao exploring the coastline, drinking coconuts and enjoying an unforgettable sunset over the horizon.
+We spent a couple of hours at this best beach in Siargao exploring the coastline, drinking coconuts, and enjoying an unforgettable sunset over the horizon.

-Make the drive away from the popular Siargao beaches near General Luna, and enjoy some peace and quiet among the tropical paradise of Pacifico Beach.
+Make the drive away from the popular beaches near General Luna, and enjoy some peace and quiet in the tropical paradise of Pacifico Beach.

 See below for an ideal one-day Siargao itinerary of things to see and do on the way to Pacifico Beach: